 I tend to get slick looks and smirks whenever I tell someone that I’m an Anglophile.
 People just don’t see too many Black-Puerto Rican women who are willing to admit they pretend to be British ladies with castles in Downton Abbey, I guess.

 However, being the rogue that I am, I’ve transformed it into a decadent cheesecake.
-I’m quite sure the infamous Henry would approve of my breaking with tradition: This version has a shortbread crust, which is filled with a banana cheesecake!
-Toffee sauce is ladled over the chilled cheesecake, and rosettes of whipped cream add a bit of flourish.
+I’m quite sure the infamous Henry would approve of my breaking with tradition: This version has a shortbread crust filled with a banana cheesecake!
+Toffee sauce is ladled over the chilled cheesecake and rosettes of whipped cream add a bit of flourish.

 The toffee sauce I’m using is made from scratch, but if you’re pressed for time, you can use a pre-made butterscotch sauce, which is the closest thing to homemade toffee.
 Caramel sauce, or goat’s milk cajeta, would be great substitutes as well.
-Using homemade toffee sauce, though, will pay dividends in the final flavor.
+However, using homemade toffee sauce, will pay dividends in the final flavor.